Anna Marseglia

 Research

-2) Key determinants of resilience mechanisms in aging.
+2) Determinants of cognitive resilience mechanisms in aging

 Teaching